Recently updated on April 21st, 2026 at 12:16 pm

 3. Criminal History Record (if required)

-A copy of your Georgia criminal history may be requested for verification.
+A copy of your Georgia criminal history may be requested for verification (not always required but can be helpful)

 4. Request Form

-Request to Restrict Arrest Record form (or prosecutor-provided form depending on your case)
+Request to Restrict Arrest Record form (usually submitted through the arresting agency; specific forms may vary depending on the case)

 5. Government ID